UK/Kenya

 Registration to open nearer to the event

-The UK/Kenya Season 2025 is a cultural project co-organised with
+The UK/Kenya Season 2025 is a cultural programme co-created with our programme partner The Africa Centre.